The Top 5: Which Are The Most Traded Currency Pairs?

 GBP/USD – Cable

 Combine the British pound sterling and the US dollar and you get the Cable.
 Its frequent price fluctuations mean that large profits and losses can occur more often.
-Day traders favor this currency pair precisely because of the volatility they can take advantage of within a single day.
+Day traders favour this currency pair precisely because of the volatility they can take advantage of within a single day.
 Similarly, the Cable is popular among swing traders who benefit from short-term strategies.

 After WWII, the USD replaced the GBP as the world’s reserve currency.
 The Bank of England is responsible for the country’s monetary policy.
 Despite the time that has passed since the Brexit referendum in 2016, it has been a struggle to reach the previously natural volatility levels of $1.60.